-Criminology is a science which makes scientific study of cases and it finds the causes for crime.
+Criminology is a science which makes scientific study of crimes and it finds the causes for crime.
 It investigates as to why the crime is being committed and it also finds preventive measures.
 The Criminology students study as to how the crime should be prevented as the study of crime.
 Criminology is Study of Crimes.

-Penology: Penology is nothing but study of penal action consequent to the crime committed.
-The accused is put on trial and he if he is found guilty, he is convicted and sentenced.
+Penlogy: Penology is study of penal action consequent to the crime committed.
+The accused is put on trial and if he is found guilty, he is convicted and sentenced.
 That is penology.

-While considering penology, the victim is virtually ignored.
-Therefore, new branch has emerged i.e. victimology.
+While imposing penalty or punishment the victim is virtually ignored.
+Therefore, new branch has emerged i.e. Victimology.